pwagener/backbone.conduit/README.md

 ### What's New?
 Release 0.6.X introduces the `Conduit.sparseData` and `Conduit.SparseCollection`, an experiment in managing Backbone data in a worker thread.
-It's a minimal, read-only implementation, but the scalability of it to hundreds of thousands of items is promising.
+Now with asynchronous (and fast) sorting, filtering, and mapping of your data!

 ### Interesting.
 Can you tell me more?
 - Sure!
 [Here's the Documentation](http://pwagener.github.io/backbone.conduit/).